Steamcord/steamcord-docs/src/api-reference/index.md

 https://steamcord.io/api
 ```

 ## Content Type

 All request bodies must have a content type of `application/json`.

 ## Rate Limits

-To allow request burts, API endpoints are rate limited to 300 requests per minute but no more
+To allow request bursts, API endpoints are rate limited to 300 requests per minute but no more
 than 3,000 per hour.

 ### Response Headers